What is policy management software?

 Achieving increasingly complex regulatory compliance

 Regulated industries tend to have an increasing number of requirements to minimise risk.
-Organisations need to achieve omplex regulatory compliance, and then demonstrate this compliance to the regulator, often by showing that all employees have read and understood a particular policy.
+Organisations need to achieve complex regulatory compliance, and then demonstrate this compliance to the regulator, often by showing that all employees have read and understood a particular policy, or that policies have been regularly reviewed by the board.
 The practicalities of carrying this out can be challenging.

 Managing documents with multiple versions and multiple stakeholders

 Policy management is an ensemble effort.
 There are usually multiple functions that might manage policies and standard operating procedures, including HR, IT, Finance, Health & Safety, Quality, Legal and more.
 For each of these functions, there may be multiple policy documents of which there might be multiple versions circulating, especially if users are emailing policies and downloading them to their personal drives.
 Managing complex policies to effectively minimise risk is not easy.

 Training new and existing staff on policies and SOPs

 When a person joins a company, they are usually required to read a number of policy documents or standard operating procedures relating to professional conduct, use of IT services or learning safety procedures, for example.
 Additionally, policies will be updated or introduced from time to time, and it will be necessary for all employees to read these or be aware of the changes.

 Let’s be honest – most policies aren’t exactly a riveting read, and when your employees are already maxed out, getting them to digest them can be challenging.
 Doing this when many of us are still working remotely is even harder.

 Tracking employee attestation through policy reads